-- 31. Rationale: The timely progression of the project, within the tight timelines given depends on the quick and efficient submission of all collected data.
-Therefore, one single data submission format is proposed, and countries are asked to submit only one database to the International Contractor for Core 3.
-Furthermore, to avoid potential errors when consolidating the national databases, any changes in format that were implemented subsequent to the general agreement have to be announced. - Standard 15.1 Each PISA participant submits its data in a single complete database, unless otherwise agreed upon. - Standard 15.2 All data collected for PISA will be imported into a national database using the Data Management Expert (DME) data integration software provided by the International Contractor for Core 3 following specifications in the corresponding operational manuals and international/national record layouts (codebooks).
-Data are submitted in the DME format. - Standard 15.3 Data for all instruments are submitted.
-This includes the assessment data, questionnaire data, and tracking data as described in the PISA operations manuals. - Standard 15.4 Unless agreed upon, all data are submitted without recoding any of the original response variables. - Standard 15.5 Each PISA participating country's database is submitted with full documentation as specified in the PISA operations manuals.
+42. Rationale: The timely progression of the project, within the tight timelines given depends on the quick and efficient submission of all collected data.
+Therefore, one single data submission format is proposed, and countries are asked to submit only one database to the international contractors.
+Furthermore, to avoid potential errors when consolidating the national databases, any changes in format that were implemented subsequent to the general agreement have to be announced.

+Standard 15.1 Each PISA participant submits its data in a single complete database, unless otherwise agreed upon.

+Standard 15.2 All data collected for PISA will be imported into a national database using the Data Management Expert (DME) data integration software provided by the international contractors following specifications in the corresponding operational manuals and international/national record layouts (codebooks).
+Data are submitted in the DME format.

+Standard 15.3 Data for all instruments are submitted.
+This includes the assessment data, questionnaires data, and tracking data as described in the PISA operations manuals.

+Standard 15.4 Unless agreed upon, all data are submitted without recoding any of the original response variables.

+Standard 15.5 Each PISA participating country's database is submitted with full documentation as specified in the PISA operations manuals.